-The analysis below demonstrates that the proposed development, which is in the vicinity of several heritage items, is consistent with these objectives.
+The analysis below demonstrates that the proposed development, which is also in the vicinity of several heritage items, is consistent with these objectives.

 This DCP requires that Council consent be obtained for most changes to the fabric of a heritage item, including fences and structures in the garden.
 It contains the following guidelines for making plans for change to a heritage item.
-No changes are proposed to the heritage items within the Cardinal Freeman Village site as part of the Stage 2: Care Precinct development.